Scripps CO2 Program Data

 For daily updates of the CO2 Concentration at Mauna Loa Obervatory, Hawaii, see https://scripps.ucsd.edu/programs/keelingcurve/

-Measurements of atmospheric CO2 concentration in our program began in 1957 at La Jolla, California and at the South Pole, and in 1958 at Mauna Loa Observatory.
+Measurements of atmospheric CO2 concentration from the Scripps CO2 program began in 1957 at La Jolla, California and at the South Pole, and in 1958 at Mauna Loa Observatory.
 These measurements were gradually extended during the 1960's and 1970's to comprise sampling at an array of stations from the Arctic to Antarctica.
 Isotopic measurements began in 1978 at selected stations, expanding over time to include additional stations.

 - Scope And Content

 The Scripps CO2 Program website at http://scrippsco2.ucsd.edu provides access to openly available atmospheric and seawater CO2 concentration data from various sources.
-Redundant copies of the atmospheric CO2 data from 13 sampling stations are being deposited here, through the UC San Diego Library, to provide enhanced discovery, long-term accessibility, and preservation.
-New data from the 10 active stations are added to this collection as they become available, but the issued Digital Object Identifiers (DOIs) for each collection item will not change until new calibrations are applied to the data.
-Data sets calculated from the latest calibration are accessible by clicking on View Collection Items from this page.
-Data sets using older calibrations will be accessible via 1) Related Resource links on the landing pages of current collection items, and 2) the DOI originally issued for the data set.
+Redundant copies of the atmospheric CO2 data from 14 sampling stations are being deposited here, through the UC San Diego Library, to provide enhanced discovery, long-term accessibility, and preservation.
+The latest data archives from the 10 active stations are added to this collection as they become available.

 - Related Publications